clarkritchie/1pw-github-secrets/Readme.md

 This is a Python script to create GitHub environment, repo and organization secrets from a `.env` file.

+:safety_vest:

+Warning!
+Because GitHub Secrets are encrypted, the workflow here is presently very dangerous.
+Proceed with extreme caution!

 It was originally written by @n3rdkid (see link below) but has been highly customized for Blueboard's migration off of Heroku.

 ## Warning!
 Proceed with extreme caution!